Higher dimensional Jordan curves: Almgren quasiminimality of .

 \subsubsection{Construction of $F_3$}

 We want to project $F_2$ back into a $d$-dimensional skeleton, since this is a requirement to belong to $\dF_0$ (and so eventually to $\dF$).
 By definition of $\dF_0$, we will be projecting onto the $d$-skeleton of cubes coming from $\Delta_{\rho}$.
+We will use the following Lemma, which is taken from \cite{david2000uniform}.